Hausfrau Honeymoon: Love, Language, and Other Misadventures in Germany

 “But you are living your dream!” her sister replies to her complaints.
 “You can have European adventures, and you can write.”
-Howard has adventures alright, and she’s written all about them in her lively narrative, HAUSFRAU HONEYMOON.
+Howard has adventures all right, and she’s written all about them in her lively narrative, Hausfrau Honeymoon.

 Released from immigration, I claim my bulging blue duffel bags and wheel my cart past der Zollbeamte who gives me a nod that I’m free to enter my new country without paying customs on my freight of worldly possessions.

-Heart racing, eyes wide, expectations as high as the television signal towers on the city’s skyline, I scan the arrival area’s waiting crowd—a military mother cradling a fidgety baby, several limo drivers holding up signs, a burly blond man holding a bouquet of pink roses.
-He’s not here.
+Heart racing, eyes wide, expectations as high as the television signal towers on the city’s skyline, I scan the arrival area’s waiting crowd: a military mother cradling a fidgety baby, several limo drivers holding up signs, a burly blond man holding a bouquet of pink roses.

 A touch on my elbow causes me to spin around, coming face to face with the purpose of my journey: Marcus.
 His striking features—thick, brown hair, green eyes shaped like oversized almonds, full lips, a complexion hinting at a trace of Spanish blood, and a soccer build that fills out his hand-tailored wool suit—conspire to dissolve my apprehension.
 His hand on the back of my head pulls my mouth to his long enough for me to fall under his spell.

-“My meeting went late,” he says as casually as if we were meeting for coffee at Starbucks.
+“My meeting went late,” he says as casually as if we were meeting for coffee.